-Already in business with EASIER for the IER919 self-service check-in kiosks, Tampa International Airport renews its confidence in the know-how and expertise of EASIER solutions.
+Already in business with EASIER for the IER919 self-service check-in kiosks, Tampa International Airport (Florida) renews its confidence in the know-how and expertise of EASIER solutions.

 In February 2020, Tampa Airport placed its first order for 8 Skylanes UL -certified (Underwriters Laboratories) in order to respond to the desire to automate boarding pass checkpoints and to meet the safety and quality requirements applicable in the United States and in Canada.

 This latest generation of boarding gate with a double swing gate entrance has been installed at the entrance to Airside A. This pre-security solution integrates software connected to flight data, the airport’s access control and alarm system.
 The solution manages access of all travelers, employees, temporary guests, etc. to the airside terminals.